cheeeeeeeeeen/RoR2-ClassicItems/README.md

 **2.3.2**
 - Include the XML into the packaging of the mod.
 - Small non-required update for ChensHelpers.

-**2.3.1**
-- Add a config option about the Imp Vanguard's Spawn position.
-It now defaults to spawn like the Imp Soldiers.
-- Refactor the Spawn Queue of the Imps spawned by the Artifact of Origin.
-- Integrate newer helpers from ChensHelpers.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ClassicItems/wiki/Changelog)*.